kiran-brahma/dante-astro-theme/src/content/blog/the-four-pillars-of-successful-business-pivots-navigating-change-in-your-business.md

 - **Be Transparent with Your Team:** Honesty about the pivot builds trust and helps everyone adjust.
 - **Make a Clean Break from the Old Model:** Allocate resources and leadership focus towards the new direction.
 - **Embrace Internal Talent:** Promote from within whenever possible to fill vacancies and boost morale during the pivot

+## Introduction
+When we embark on our entrepreneurial journey, we envision building a groundbreaking product or service that reshapes an entire industry.
+This ambition propels us forward as we lay the groundwork for our businesses.

+However, the harsh reality of the business world dictates that even the most meticulously crafted plans has to adapt to the ever-shifting landscape.
+When assumptions about our business veer off course from reality, it signals the need for a business pivot.

 ## Business Pillars